The-AFkErs/About-my-server-/README.md

 ## How to apply for staff

-Join the discord server to get staff on my server!(That will help a lot)
+Join the discord server to get staff on my server!(That will help a lot)The Discord link(https://discord.gg/ZCNPaspxTF)

 ## Nah
 [MIT](https://choosealicense.com/licenses/mit/)